M3rcena/Java-Tutorial/1_Introduction/3/HelloWorld.md

 The `java` command invokes the JVM, which loads and executes the bytecode from the `HelloWorld.class` file.
 You should see the message "Hello, World!" printed on your console.

 Congratulations!
-You've successfully written and run your first Java program.
+You΄ve successfully written and run your first Java program.
 This is just the beginning of your journey into the world of Java programming.
-As you learn more, you'll be able to create more complex programs that solve real-world problems.
+As you learn more, you΄ll be able to create more complex programs that solve real-world problems.